frictionlessdata/frictionless-py/docs/target/api-reference/README.md

   It defaults to the first file in the archive.

 - `control?` _dict|Control_ - File control.
-  For more infromation, please check the Control documentation.
+  For more information, please check the Control documentation.

 - `dialect?` _dict|Dialect_ - Table dialect.
-  For more infromation, please check the Dialect documentation.
+  For more information, please check the Dialect documentation.

 - `query?` _dict|Query_ - Table query.
-  For more infromation, please check the Query documentation.
+  For more information, please check the Query documentation.

 - `headers?` _int|int[]|[int[], str]_ - Either a row
   number or list of row numbers (in case of multi-line headers) to be